The best way to end a split test is to declare a winning variation—which you can do at any time during a running test.

 - Sending more traffic to your test can decrease the amount of time needed to get reliable results.

 - If one or two opt-ins dramatically affect the conversion rate of any variation, you’ll probably want to keep your test running.
 For instance, a 66% conversion rate is not reliable if your variation only has three visitors and two opt-ins.

 If you’re still not sure how long to run your test, you can use a third-party calculator, such as this one.

 When you’re ready to end your test, follow these steps to declare a winner:

-- Navigate to the Lead Pages tab in your account dashboard, then click the Actionsmore menu and select Choose Winner & End Test.
+- Navigate to the Landing Pages tab in your account dashboard, then click the Actionsmore menu and select Choose Winner & End Test.

 What happens next

 When you declare a winner, it will become the default variation, and your split test will be marked as ended.
 Meaning, visitors to any page URL in your test will be directed to the winning version—even if they’ve previously seen a different one.

 To use a losing variation as a regular page, you’ll need to duplicate it—as anyone who visits the original page would be directed to your test’s winning variation.